 8. Mianus River Park

-This expansive, 300-acre park straddles the border between Greenwich and Stamford.
+This expansive, 300-acre park straddles the border between the ritzy small town of Greenwich and Stamford.
 Offering multiple trails set in verdant woods, this park is filled with squirrels, chipmunks, and wild chirping birds.
 It's easy to spend hours here, and many do just that, packing picnics for a nice day out.

 Dog walkers love to set out in this natural wonderland, so expect to be greeted by a wet nose followed by furry ears at some point during your adventure.